Skip to content

 How is the ZEB inputted to an EPC?

-The ZEB is recognised in the Standard Assessment Procedure (SAP) as an Electric dry core storage boiler, with 100% efficiency when installed in a heated space.
-However, this classification is based on outdated technology from the 1970s, meaning that EPC scores do not currently reflect the full benefits of the ZEB.
-Because EPCs are calculated based on running costs rather than efficiency, and they use outdated energy price assumptions, electric heating systems like the ZEB will usually receive a lower EPC rating than gas boilers despite being highly efficient and low-carbon.
+The ZEB is currently recognised in the Standard Assessment Procedure (SAP) as an electric dry core storage boiler, with 100% efficiency when installed in a heated space.
+However, this category is based on legacy technology from the 1970s, so EPC scores do not yet capture the full benefits of the ZEB.

-We are working to update how the ZEB is recognised in SAP, with the aim of improving its impact on EPC scores.
-We're aiming for the ZEB to be included in Appendix Q, allowing EPC assessors to better reflect its benefits.
-Changes are expected by the end of the year, though timelines depend on regulatory processes.
-In the meantime, homeowners can use our cost and carbon calculator for a more accurate estimate of running costs and emissions.
+We are actively working to update how the ZEB is recognised in SAP, with the goal of improving its impact on EPC scores.
+Our aim is for the ZEB to be included in Appendix Q so that EPC assessors can more accurately account for its performance and benefits.